comodopines/practice-git/Exercises.md

 </p>
 </details>

-> Q. What does it mean if we say a file is untracked versus tracked?
+> Q. What is an untracked versus a tracked file?
 <details><summary>Ans.</summary>
 <p>